-PRC 101
+PRC 101 Peirce College 101

-Peirce College 101 is a one-credit online course required of all students.
-This online course is designed to help new students adjust to college study and establish skills that will assist them in being successful at Peirce College.
+Peirce College 101 is a one-credit orientation course.
+This course is designed to help students that have transferred or returned to Peirce College with 15 or more credits adjust to college study and establish skills that will assist them in being successful at Peirce College.
 This course must be successfully completed within the first 14 weeks of enrollment.
 Students must earn a "P" to pass this course.